Come Work with us!

 Teaching: BIOMI6300: Computational Approaches for Microbial Systems, taught in the Spring Semesters

-Marian or Mar (they/them) grew up on Lake St. Clair, the lake that connects Lake Huron to Lake Erie, where they developed a curiosity of aquatic ecosystems from ponds to the Great Lakes.
-After attending Hampshire college, where they surprisingly designed a "major" in environmental microbiology, they fell in love with the world's tiniest organisms: bacteria.
-Marian's research interests are in microbial community ecology, evolution, genomics, limnology and bioinformatics with a special focus on how microhabitats structure the ecology of freshwater microbes.
-They identify as queer, non-binary, and polyamorous.
-In their spare time, they like to run far on the "gorges" trails of Ithaca, bake sweet treats (especially granola), and spend time with the Lab dog, Walli.
-Fun fact: Marian once swam from Asia to Europe across the Bosphorus above thousands of jellyfish and their mom!
+Mar (they/them) grew up on Lake St. Clair, the lake that connects Lake Huron to Lake Erie, where they developed a curiosity of aquatic ecosystems.
+After attending Hampshire college, where they unexpectedly designed a "major" in environmental microbiology, they fell in love with the world's tiniest organisms: bacteria.
+Mar's research interests are in microbial community ecology, evolution, genomics, limnology and bioinformatics with a special focus on how climate change is modifying the ecology and evolution of freshwater microbes.
+Mar identifies as queer, non-binary, neurodivergent, and polyamorous and values authenticity in the lab.
+In their spare time, Mar often runs far on the "gorges" trails of Ithaca, bakes sweet treats (especially granola and birthday cookies/cakes), and spends time with their dog, Walnut.
+Fun fact: Mar once swam from Asia to Europe across the Bosphorus above thousands of jellyfish and their mom!

 E-mail: sna49@cornell.edu